How to Leverage the Crowdsourcing Business Model for Innovation Success

 2. Supports leadership through methodology and coaching backed by 100+ innovation industry leaders.

-3. Provides an open innovation platform to keep everyone connected and on track for success.
+3. Provides an innovation platform to ensure ideas are tracked, shared and optimized for success.

-4. Facilitates collaboration and crowdsourcing efforts through our community of KICKBOX users—AKA, the innovation ecosystem.
+4. Facilitates collaboration and crowdsourcing efforts through our community of KICKBOX users.

 Get started today